SherG/sherrieg/content/blog/hyundai-purge-valve-problem.md

 I bought a genuine Hyundai purge valve from Amazon for less that $25 and asked Garage #2 to intall it.
 Fixed it perfectly.

-<strong>Moral of the story: The incorrect resistance of a non-Hyundai purge valve will trigger an evap control circuit error.</strong>
+<strong>Moral of the story: The incorrect resistance of a non-Hyundai purge valve will trigger an evap control circuit error.
+So if your mechanic is installing a purge valve, make sure it's OEM.</strong>